06erdem/OpenGL_Bird_Render/README.txt

 - Implemented Speed Adjuster
 - Implemented FPS Adjuster
 - Added four types of birds: Blue Finch, Northern Cardinal, American Goldfinch, Bald Eagle

+NOTE:
+This GitHub directory only contains code for the render.
+It does not contain any project files or library files that work with the original project.
+If you would like the full library, please contact me, the developer.